-Studies show that about 2 out of every 3 babies get a fever over 38º C when they are given the MenB vaccine with other routine vaccines at 2 and 4 months of age.
+Studies show that about 2 out of every 3 babies get a fever over 38º C when they are given the MenB vaccine with other routine vaccines at 8 and 16 weeks of age.
 The level of fever depends on the child, and has nothing to do with how well the vaccine has worked.
 The NHS has produced a leaflet for parents on using paracetamol to prevent and treat fever after MenB vaccination .

-Side effects in children over 11 and adults:
+Other possible side effects in children over 11 and adults:

 More serious reactions to the vaccine have not been identified yet.
 However, there is not enough data to rule out the possibility of a rare but serious reaction.